njcaruso/bot-nodejs-demo/README.md

 # bot-nodejs-demo
 Demo of building a chatbot "bot" with NodeJS

+An accompanying presentation is in the folder `\presentation\20161101 - Bots.pptx`

 *Be sure to run `npm update` to ensure the latest dependent libraries are updated.*

 ## Stage 1